openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `vct`: REQUIRED.
 String as defined in (#server-metadata-sd-jwt-vc).
 This claim contains the type values the Wallet requests authorization for at the Credential Issuer.
 It MUST only be present if the `format` claim is present.
 It MUST not be present otherwise.
 * `claims`: OPTIONAL.
 Object as defined in (#server-metadata-sd-jwt-vc) excluding the `display` and `value_type` parameters. `mandatory` parameter here is used by the Wallet to indicate to the Issuer that it only accepts Credential(s) issued with those claim(s).

-The following is a non-normative example of an authorization details object with Credential Format `vc+sd-jwt`.
+The following is a non-normative example of an authorization details object with Credential Format `dc+sd-jwt`.

 <{{examples/authorization_details_sd_jwt_vc.json}}